bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-I can&apos;'t stress enough that when you use images, it&apos;'s very, very, very important to use alternative text.
+I can&apos;t stress enough that when you use images, it&apos;s very, very, very important to use alternative text.
 What alternative text will do is it provides basically words for non-text content.
-If someone&apos;'s using a screen reader, every time it gets to an image, the screen reader will read off the description that you included.
-If an image isn&apos;'t loading, either because you wrote the wrong image name or because someone&apos;'s internet is slow and they can&apos;'t download it, it&apos;'ll actually be displayed in place of the images.
-This is great for both accessibility and for debugging and figuring out which of your pictures aren&apos;'t working.
+If someone&apos;s using a screen reader, every time it gets to an image, the screen reader will read off the description that you included.
+If an image isn&apos;t loading, either because you wrote the wrong image name or because someone&apos;s internet is slow and they can&apos;t download it, it&apos;ll actually be displayed in place of the images.
+This is great for both accessibility and for debugging and figuring out which of your pictures aren&apos;t working.

-Also, by including alternative text, you&apos;'re providing semantic meaning for search engines.
+Also, by including alternative text, you&apos;re providing semantic meaning for search engines.
 So, if you have a business and you would like to promote that business, alternative text has these kind of sneaky side benefits as well as just being, you know, a decent human being.